-Christianity has always had individuals and groups that were ambivalent to the prevailing secular culture.
+Christianity has always had individuals and groups ambivalent to the prevailing secular culture.
 They were blissfully unaware of any conflict or disinterested in participating.

 Christianity has individuals and communities that have withdrawn from society, becoming self-sufficient, self-contained, and self-absorbed.
 They have created a subculture where they listen to Christian music, read Christian authors, and follow celebrity Christians on social media.

-There is a segment of Christianity that has waged war with the secular culture.
+A segment of Christianity has waged war with the secular culture.
 They have sought to exert political influence and legislate morality.
 They were well organized and vocal.

-The natural progression of this approach is seen today.
+We see the natural progression of this approach every day.

 Personal attacks on an individual rather than their position, refusing to listen and interrupting when the other party is speaking, intentionally misquoting, and wrongly characterizing another person’s contentions have all become accepted behavior, even by Christ-followers.